 \section{Numerical examples}

-The main goals of this section are twofold: on the one hand, we analyze the performance of the $wpl$ method when estimating the $t$ process assuming $\nu$ known or unknown.
-Following Remark 1 in Section \ref{sec:2}, we consider the cases when $\nu>2$ or $\nu=3,4,\ldots$.
+In this Section we analyze the performance of the $wpl$ method when estimating the $t$ process assuming $\nu$ known or unknown.
+Following Remark 1 in Section \ref{sec:2}, we consider the cases when $\nu>2$ and $\nu=3,4,\ldots$.
 In the latter case, we give a practical solution for fixing the degrees of freedom parameter to a positive integer value through a two-step estimation.

-On the other hand, we compare the performance of the optimal linear predictor of the $t$ process using (\ref{CC}) versus the optimal predictor of the Gaussian process.
+We also compare the performance of the $wpl$ using the bivariate $t$ distribution (\ref{pairt1}) with a misspecified Gaussian standard and weighted pairwise likelihood.
+Finally, we compare the performance of the optimal linear predictor of the $t$ process using (\ref{CC}) versus the optimal predictor of the Gaussian process.